varuncraghavendra/ardupilot-wines/README.md

 ## Files worth editing before field use

 ### In `section.py`
-You will likely want to change:
+You will want to change:
 - `TARGET_AREA_M2`
 - `MIN_AREA_STOP_M2`
 - `DRONE_SPEED_MPS`